cran/FLASHMM/README.md

 test <- lmmtest(fit)
 #head(test)

-##The testing t-value and p-values are also provided in the LMM fit.
+##Note that the testing t-value and p-values are also provided in the LMM fit.
 range(test - cbind(t(fit$coef), t(fit$t), t(fit$p)))
 #> [1] 0 0
 #fit$coef[, 1:4]